lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-02-13-John_Hennessy.md

 to the development of RISC technology and wrote two acclaimed textbooks.
 John was also a founder of [MIPS Computer Systems](https://en.wikipedia.org/wiki/MIPS_architecture_processors).
 His work has been recognised by the ACM's Turing Award and numerous other honours and prizes.
-If your computer is fast, one of the people you should thank is John.
+If your computer is fast, one of the people you should thank is John.[^1]

+[^1]: And if it is slow, probably you should be blaming Bill Gates.

 ### As an influence